kitchenartsandletters/ups-tracker/ISSUES.md

 ---

-### KIT-74: Shopify Integration
+### KIT-74: ShipStation Integration

-**Title:** Auto-populate Tracking Numbers from Shopify
+**Title:** Auto-populate Tracking Numbers from ShipStation

 **Description:**
-Develop an integration with the Shopify API to automatically populate tracking numbers in the Google Sheet whenever a new shipment is created, eliminating manual entry.
+Develop an integration with the ShipStation API to automatically populate tracking numbers in the Google Sheet whenever a new shipment is created, eliminating manual entry.

 **Tasks:**
+- Build validation to prevent duplicate entries in the Google Sheet
-- Research Shopify API endpoints for order fulfillment
+- Research ShipStation API endpoints for order fulfillment
-- Create a Shopify App or private integration
 - Set up webhooks for shipment creation events
-- Implement script to extract tracking numbers from Shopify events
+- Implement script to extract tracking numbers from ShipStation events
 - Add new tracking numbers to the Google Sheet
-- Add order/customer reference to connect tracking with orders
+- Add order/customer reference to connect tracking with orders and add hyperlinks to Shopify dashboard order page
 - Test with various shipping scenarios (multiple items, split shipments)
+- Add carrier auto-detection to support future multi-carrier implementations
+- Create an automated override option for specific cases (i.e. voided labels)

 **Priority:** High
 **Estimated Completion:** 7 days